athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Fists of the Ruby Phoenix/Bul-Gae.md

     desc: " (aura,darkness,occult) 100 feet.
 Light and shadows morph strangely around the bul-gae.
 A creature attempting to create a light effect within the aura must attempt a DC 5 Flat check check.
 On a failure, the attempt fails, the effect is lost, and the DC to counteract darkness effects within the aura is increased by 1."

   - name: "Solar Flare"
-    desc: "`pf2:r` (fire,occult) **Trigger** The bul-gae takes damage\n* * *\n\n**Effect** The bul-gae releases a solar flare in a 30-foot emanation.
+    desc: "`pf2:r` (fire,occult) **Trigger** The bul-gae takes damage\n* * *\n\n**Effect** The bul-gae releases a solar flare in a @Template[emanation|distance:30].
 Each creature in the area takes 6d8 fire damage (DC 34 Reflex check save).
 On a critical failure, a creature also takes 2d10 persistent fire damage.
 After using this ability, the bul-gae's flames cool and they can't use Solar Flare again until after they have used Lunar Burst."

 attacks:
   - name: ""